spapas/django-simple-stats/README.rst

 * The ``query_aggregate_single`` will run the aggregate function on a field and return a single value.
 For example you can get the total  number of rows of your query or the sum of all fields.

 * The ``query_aggregate`` will run the aggregate function on a field and return the list of values.
+You can run the aggregate function *on a different field* by passing ``aggr_field`` (so you can group by a field and return the sum of another field for each group).
 This is mainly useful for foreign keys and if you've got distinct values in your queries.
 For example count the number of rows per user.
 Also it is useful for booleans for example to get the number of rows that have a flag turned on and off.

 * The ``choice_aggregate`` is similar to the ``query_aggregate`` but will use a ``choices`` attribute to return better looking values.
 This will not return Null values